 - 11. The City shall continue to make the appropriate monthly deduction from the pay of a participating bargaining unit member until such time as the City receives during the month of February a written revocation of the authorization for payroll deduction signed by the participating member.
 To be valid and effective, a written revocation must be submitted and received by the City during the month of February in each year. - 12.
 In the event less than 50 eligible members of the bargaining unit participate in the program at any time, the City's obligation to withhold shall automatically terminate and the Office of the City Auditor shall inform AFSCME Local 1632 of the termination of this deduction.
 In such event, it shall be the sole responsibility of AFSCME Local 1632 to notify participating bargaining unit members of the termination of the payroll deduction. - 13.
 No solicitation or enrollment activity shall take place during working hours or on City property. - 14.
 AFSCME, Ohio Council 8, and Locals 1632 and 2191 jointly and severally agree that they will indemnify and hold the City harmless from any claims, actions, or proceedings commenced by any person or employee(s) against the City arising out of the terms of this MOU or its implementation. - 15.
 AFSCME Local 2191 is desirous of participating in this group legal services plan sponsored by AFSCME Local 1632 and to that end has requested that the Board of Health and City of Columbus provide a payroll deduction slot to be used for the voluntary deduction of monthly premiums for all bargaining unit members.
 The City and the Board of Health have agreed to provide AFSCME Local 2191 with a payroll deduction slot to be used for such purpose, consistent with the terms and conditions as agreed to in this Memorandum of Understanding. - 16.
 This MOU contains the entire agreement of the parties. - 17.
-This MOU may be terminated by either party giving to the other party thirty (30) days prior written notice, but the duration shall be no longer than March 31, 2024.
+This MOU may be terminated by either party giving to the other party thirty (30) days prior written notice, but the duration shall be no longer than March 31, 2027.

-MOU #1994-01 (Revised June 2021)
+MOU #1994-01 (Revised July 2024)

 Regarding Payroll Deduction Slot for

 AFSCME Sponsored Group Legal Services Plan

 Page 4

 FOR THE CITY: FOR THE UNION:

-Nichole Brandon, Director Department of Human Resources Roberta Skok, Regional Director AFSCME, Ohio Council 8
+Nichole Brandon, Director Roberta Skok, Regional Director

+Department of Human Resources AFSCME, Ohio Council 8

-0/5/17 Date 4/20/17 Date
+0/5/17 4/20/17 Date

 Teresa Long, M.D.
 M.P.H Health Commissioner Department of Health Woodrow (Chip) Moore, President AFSCME Local 1632

-Date Ormale Oremaker
+5/30/2017 Date 4-20-/7 Date

+James memaker

 Jamie Shumaker, President AFSCME Local 2191

+5/3//17 Date

-5/31/17 Date
+Date

-MEMORANDUM OF UNDERSTANDING #1993-08 (Revised June 2021) BETWEEN THE CITY OF COLUMBUS DEPARTMENT OF PUBLIC UTILITIES, DIVISION OF POWER
+THE CITY OF COLUMBUS DEPARTMENT OF PUBLIC UTILITIES, DIVISION OF POWER AND

-AND AFSCME, OHIO COUNCIL 8, LOCAL 1632
+AFSCME, OHIO COUNCIL 8, LOCAL 1632